illinois-data-curation/is477-sp25-Group-8/ProjectPlan.md

 3. Cite all data and software sources properly

-4. Include Descriptive metadata for our project
+4. Include descriptive metadata for our project

 ## April 20 - May 1

-1. Add Data dictionary or codebook as text file
+1. Add data dictionary or codebook as text file

 2. Upload our project to the Zenodo long-term archive or a CodeOcean capsule